-40. V. is a woman from Guatemala.
+44. V. is a woman from Guatemala.
 Her son X. is listed as a derivative on her application and is also independently eligible for asylum.
 The family speaks Spanish and lives in a western suburb of Chicago, Illinois.
 (21-0148257) (21-0148864)

 When V. was young, her father was killed and her mom moved to the United States, leaving V. and her younger sisters with an aunt who physically abused them.
 When V. and her sisters moved to a different aunt's home, another family member who was involved with a gang threatened the girls with violence and made sexual advances towards them.
 V.'s two sisters fled to the United States and were granted asylum, but V. stayed in Guatemala.
-When she was 17 years old, V. was in a relationship with a man who began to verbally and physically abuse her once he knew of her pregnancy.
+When she was 17 years old, V. was in a relationship with a man and became pregnant.
+Once he learned of her pregnancy, V.'s partner began to verbally and physically abuse her.
 He tried to force V. to have an abortion.
-Living in her partner's home, his family members also abused her, eventually causing her to be hospitalized for several days.
+During this time, V. was living in her partner's home, where his family members also abused her and eventually caused her to be hospitalized for several days.
 About a year later, V. began a relationship with another man.
 When she confronted this man about being in a relationship with another woman, he punched her in the face and stomach, causing her to be hospitalized for about two weeks.
-Soon after, V. fled to the United States with her eldest son and later gave birth to her second child in the United States.
-Although V. and her son were issued a Notice to Appear (NTA) at the border, their NTAs have not yet been filed with the immigration court.
+Soon after, V. fled to the United States with her son, X., and later gave birth to her second child in the United States.
+Although V. and X. were issued a Notice to Appear (NTA) at the border, their NTAs have not yet been filed with the immigration court.
 Unless and until their NTAs are filed with the court, USCIS retains initial jurisdiction over their asylum applications.
 NIJC filed their asylum applications with USCIS on November 12, 2021.
-Once their NTAs are filed with the court, they will be placed into court proceedings.
-All affidavits and supporting materials will then be due 15 days prior to their individual merits hearing.
+Once their NTAs are filed with the court, V. and X. will be placed into court proceedings.
+All affidavits and supporting materials will then be due 15 days prior to their individual merits hearing, which has not yet been scheduled.